 Tasha shook her head.
 “Oh, come on.
 There is much better seafood than just scalefish here.
 I wonder why he is taking so long - TuQ’uan should have been here by now.”

-She shifted slightly on her cushioned bar stool as she turned to the right, she could see a rather tall Epicanthix making her way inside the establishment.
+She shifted slightly on her cushioned bar stool as she turned to the right, and suddenly, she spotted a rather tall Epicanthix making her way inside the establishment.
 She was wearing some nicer clothing, but not too fancy - more militaristic, in fact, as if she were an esteemed war general.
 Tasha soon recognized her: it was none other than the Proconsul of Plagueis, Ronovi Tavisaen.
 She smiled and beckoned her over towards the bar.

 “Fancy seeing you here, Tavisaen.”